styxx216/Pet-projects_CV/Real_Time_Object_Counting_System/README.md

 * **Model**: Pre-trained YOLO model.
 * **Description**: The system detects and tracks people as they pass a control line on an escalator, providing a live count.

-Real-time counting of people with the pre-trained YOLO model

 ### Cars on the road:

 ![ezgif-7-7c9318f4d0](https://github.com/styxx216/CV/assets/38997882/41cadb65-813b-46f8-9ffa-ebdfac15eee8)